 These are all great questions to meditate on or journal about or simply consider as you read them now.
 No right or wrong answer and you're not looking to solve or fix anything, rather bringing it into your awareness.

 Journaling helps us to notice patterns and be clear on what actions to take.
-Also gives you something to talk about on the call, if you're feeling stuck on what to share, but you know you want to say something.

 Making a conscious choice shows us that we are free to rest how it feels good.
 The actual decision we make doesn't really matter here, what matters is that we show ourselves we can and then see how it feels.
 No "one way fits all" around here.
 This is for you, by you.